royasutton/omdl/README.md

 Setup
 -----

-In order to use [omdl], it should be be installed to the OpenSCAD [library location].
-It can be copied manually, as described in the OpenSCAD documentation, or can be installed via [openscad-amu] (the framework used to develop omdl).
+To use [omdl], it should be installed to the OpenSCAD [library location].
+This can be done manually, as described in the OpenSCAD documentation, or can be done via [openscad-amu] (the design-flow automation framework used to develop omdl).
 If latter is used, the library will be tested and the documentation will be generated.

-A setup script is available to download, build, and install the dependencies.
+The provided setup script is the recommended install method.

 Evaluation